staff0rd/documentation/http-api/reading-streams.md

 outputFileName: index.html
 ---

-# Reading Streams and Events
+# Reading streams and events

 ## Reading a stream